Skip to main content

 Sustainable development goal 12.
 Responsible Consumption and Production

-The programme will provide you with knowledge and expertise in both fundamental and applied aspects of, for example, organic chemistry, instrumental analysis, electrochemistry, and materials chemistry.
-These skills open up for future job opportunities in fields such as drug development, biocompatible materials, sensors for detecting biological molecules, the development of advanced medical instruments, and green chemistry.
+The programme will provide you with knowledge and expertise in both fundamental and applied aspects of, for example, organic chemistry, inorganic chemistry, analytical chemistry, advanced spectroscopy, and materials chemistry.
+These skills open up future job opportunities in fields such as drug development, biocompatible materials, sensors for detecting biological molecules, the development of advanced medical instruments, and sustainable chemistry.

-You will acquire both fundamental knowledge of and expertise in specific renewable and environmentally friendly energy sources, with potential future jobs in the development, optimisation, and production of the modules in a sustainable future energy system such as solar cells, hydrogen fuel cells and batteries, but also material components for energy production in wind power stations, for example.
-This is facilitated by gaining an understanding of the fundamental molecular processes involved.
+As a student, you will acquire both fundamental knowledge of and expertise in specific renewable and environmentally friendly energy sources, with potential future jobs in the development, optimisation, and production of the modules in sustainable future energy systems, such as solar cells, hydrogen fuel cells and batteries, but also material components for energy production in wind power stations, for example.
+This is facilitated by gaining an understanding of the fundamental processes involved at a molecular level.

 Faculty and research

-The research at the School of Engineering Sciences in Chemistry, Biotechnology and Health spans a wide range of topics such as the development of solar and fuel cells and other environmentally friendly energy sources, how to store nuclear waste in a safe way, the design of novel polymers for use in the medical industry, how to protect metal surfaces against corrosion, the use of natural materials in new products, and how friction can be explained on a molecular level.
+The research at the School of Engineering Sciences in Chemistry, Biotechnology and Health spans a wide range of topics, such as the development of solar fuels and fuel cells as well as other environmentally friendly energy sources, how to store nuclear waste in a safe way, the design of novel polymers for industrial use, how to protect metal surfaces against corrosion, the use of sustainable materials in new products, and how friction can be explained on a molecular level.

-The Department of Chemistry carries out fundamental and industrially related research and many projects of interdisciplinary character.
-Three important research areas at the department are Energy and Environment, Functional Materials and Surfaces, and Bioactive Molecules.
+The Department of Chemistry carries out fundamental and industrially related research and many projects are of interdisciplinary character.
+Three significant research areas at the department are Energy and Environment, Functional Materials and Surfaces, and Bioactive Molecules.

 Next step